Farmland Partners (NYSE:FPI) Downgraded by Zacks Investment Research

-Zacks Investment Research downgraded shares of Farmland Partners (NYSE:FPI) from a hold rating to a sell rating in a research report released on Tuesday morning, Zacks.com reports.
+Zacks Investment Research cut shares of Farmland Partners (NYSE:FPI) from a hold rating to a sell rating in a report issued on Monday morning, Zacks.com reports.

 According to Zacks, “Farmland Partners Inc. operates as a real estate company.
 It owns and seeks to acquire primary row crop farmland located in agricultural markets throughout North America.
 The substantial majority of the farms in its portfolio include primary row crops, such as corn and soybeans.
 Farmland Partners Inc. is based in United States. “

-Farmland Partners (NYSE:FPI) last posted its quarterly earnings data on Monday, August 10th.
-The financial services provider reported ($0.10) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.09) by ($0.01).
+Farmland Partners (NYSE:FPI) last issued its quarterly earnings results on Monday, August 10th.
+The financial services provider reported ($0.10) earnings per share for the quarter, missing the consensus estimate of ($0.09) by ($0.01).
 Farmland Partners had a net margin of 9.74% and a return on equity of 1.71%.
-As a group, sell-side analysts expect that Farmland Partners will post 0.22 earnings per share for the current fiscal year.
+As a group, equities analysts forecast that Farmland Partners will post 0.22 earnings per share for the current year.

 The firm also recently announced a quarterly dividend, which was paid on Thursday, October 15th.
-Stockholders of record on Thursday, October 1st were given a $0.05 dividend.
-This represents a $0.20 dividend on an annualized basis and a dividend yield of 2.95%.
-The ex-dividend date was Wednesday, September 30th.
-Farmland Partners’s dividend payout ratio (DPR) is 153.85%.
+Investors of record on Thursday, October 1st were given a dividend of $0.05 per share.
+The ex-dividend date of this dividend was Wednesday, September 30th.
+This represents a $0.20 annualized dividend and a dividend yield of 3.10%.
+Farmland Partners’s payout ratio is 153.85%.

-In other Farmland Partners news, CEO Paul A. Pittman bought 5,000 shares of Farmland Partners stock in a transaction dated Thursday, August 13th.
-The stock was acquired at an average cost of $6.84 per share, for a total transaction of $34,200.00.
-Following the completion of the transaction, the chief executive officer now directly owns 2,445,603 shares of the company’s stock, valued at $16,727,924.52.
-The purchase was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Insiders bought 19,000 shares of company stock valued at $129,560 over the last quarter.
-Company insiders own 8.88% of the company’s stock.
+In other Farmland Partners news, CEO Paul A. Pittman bought 5,000 shares of the business’s stock in a transaction that occurred on Thursday, August 13th.
+The shares were bought at an average price of $6.84 per share, for a total transaction of $34,200.00.
+Following the transaction, the chief executive officer now directly owns 2,445,603 shares in the company, valued at $16,727,924.52.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+In the last 90 days, insiders have purchased 19,000 shares of company stock worth $129,560.
+8.88% of the stock is owned by corporate insiders.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-BNP Paribas Arbitrage SA increased its position in Farmland Partners by 28.0% during the first quarter.
-BNP Paribas Arbitrage SA now owns 8,636 shares of the financial services provider’s stock worth $52,000 after purchasing an additional 1,891 shares during the last quarter.
-Citigroup Inc. increased its position in Farmland Partners by 27.2% during the first quarter.
-Citigroup Inc. now owns 11,640 shares of the financial services provider’s stock worth $71,000 after purchasing an additional 2,491 shares during the last quarter.
-Bank of America Corp DE increased its position in Farmland Partners by 98.1% during the second quarter.
-Bank of America Corp DE now owns 14,930 shares of the financial services provider’s stock worth $102,000 after purchasing an additional 7,392 shares during the last quarter.
-SG Americas Securities LLC increased its position in Farmland Partners by 46.2% during the second quarter.
-SG Americas Securities LLC now owns 16,036 shares of the financial services provider’s stock worth $110,000 after purchasing an additional 5,064 shares during the last quarter.
-Finally, Fortem Financial Group LLC acquired a new stake in Farmland Partners during the second quarter worth about $139,000.
-Institutional investors and hedge funds own 55.14% of the company’s stock.
+Several institutional investors have recently made changes to their positions in the stock.
+AJO LP bought a new position in Farmland Partners in the second quarter worth approximately $3,324,000.
+Geode Capital Management LLC boosted its holdings in Farmland Partners by 7.7% in the first quarter.
+Geode Capital Management LLC now owns 441,479 shares of the financial services provider’s stock worth $2,679,000 after acquiring an additional 31,578 shares in the last quarter.
+Advisor Group Holdings Inc. bought a new position in Farmland Partners in the first quarter worth approximately $1,218,000.
+Nuveen Asset Management LLC boosted its holdings in Farmland Partners by 9.7% in the first quarter.
+Nuveen Asset Management LLC now owns 137,041 shares of the financial services provider’s stock worth $832,000 after acquiring an additional 12,167 shares in the last quarter.
+Finally, Russell Investments Group Ltd. bought a new position in Farmland Partners in the second quarter worth approximately $630,000.
+Institutional investors own 55.14% of the company’s stock.

 Farmland Partners Inc is an internally managed real estate company that owns and seeks to acquire high-quality North American farmland and makes loans to farmers secured by farm real estate.
-As of the date of this release, the Company owns approximately 162,000 acres in 17 states, including Alabama, Arkansas, California, Colorado, Florida, Georgia, Illinois, Kansas, Louisiana, Michigan, Mississippi, Nebraska, North Carolina, South Carolina, South Dakota, Texas and Virginia.
+As of the date of this release, the Company owns approximately 156,500 acres in 16 states, including Alabama, Arkansas, California, Colorado, Florida, Georgia, Illinois, Kansas, Louisiana, Michigan, Mississippi, Nebraska, North Carolina, South Carolina, South Dakota and Virginia.

 Get a free copy of the Zacks research report on Farmland Partners (FPI)